Greyhounds as Pets

 Greyhounds are generally very healthy dogs and live for 12 to 15 years.
 Hip dysplaysia and other genetic defects are very rare in ex-racing greyhounds, due to their careful, selective breeding for speed and stamina.
 Health problems are minimal compared to other breeds, although tick-borne diseases are a potential health risk due to greyhjounds’ nationwide travels as racing dogs.
 However, the biggest adjustment any potential adopter should be aware of is that, due to their low body fat, greyhounds require special anesthesia procedures whenever called for.

-Greyhounds do not need a lot of exercise, but will enjoy as much as you have time to give them.
-A good run in a fully fenced field once a week will help keep your Greyhound fit and happy.
-By being trained during their racing career for good “leash manners”, your Greyhound will love to go for walks, and both you and your dog will benefit from walking as often as possible.
-Racing Greyhounds are trained for sprinting short distances, but can easily be conditioned as ideal jogging companions.
+Greyhounds do not need a lot of exercise but will enjoy as much as you have time to give them.
+A good run in a fully fenced field once a week will help keep your greyhound fit and happy.
+By learning good leash manners during their racing career, your greyhound will love to go for walks, and both you and your dog will benefit from walking as often as possible.
+Racing greyhounds are trained to sprint short distances but can easily be conditioned as ideal jogging companions.